percona/pxc-docs/docs/howtos/upgrade_guide.md

 mysql> SET pxc_strict_mode=ENFORCING;
 ```

-Also, switching back to `ENFORCING` may be done by restarting the node with
-the updated configuration file (on Debian and Ubuntu `/etc/mysql/mysql.conf.d/mysqld.cnf`; on CentOS and Red Hat /etc/my.cnf).
+Restarting the node with the updated configuration file also sets variable to `ENFORCING`.

 ### The configuration file layout has changed in PXC 8.0